-Prior to inspection we analysed the following records: the previous inspection report, the returned quality improvement plan (QIP) and the accident/incident notifications.
+Prior to inspection we analysed the following records: notifications of accidents and incidents returned to RQIA, the previous inspection report, the returned Quality Improvement Plan and complaints returns.

-During the inspection the inspector met with 20 residents, two members of the ancillary staff, two care staff and the registered manager.
+During the inspection the inspector met with eleven residents, three care staff, and one resident's visitor/representative.